HL7/fhircast-docs/docs/specification/STU2.md

 * Subscriber requests a subscription at the `hub.url` url.
 * For `hub.channel.type` = `webhook`, Hub confirms the subscription was actually requested by the subscriber by contacting the `hub.callback` url.
-* For `hub.channel.type` = `websocket`, Hub returns a wss url and subscriber establishes websocket connection.
+* For `hub.channel.type` = `websocket`, Hub returns a wss url and subscriber establishes WebSocket connection.

 Unsubscribing works in the same way, except with a single parameter changed to indicate the desire to unsubscribe.